 The Summary Section might be daunting because you are faced with a blank page.
 We all are prone to "writer's block", right?
-If this is the case, Fire Safe Sonoma recommends that you use our Microsoft® Word fillable Summary Section template with boilerplate text, dropdowns, and fields making it easy to complete using the Community Survey data, and then this can be copied and pasted into the Firewise USA® Recognition Program Community Wildfire Risk

-Assessment form.
-Fire Safe Sonoma staff can provide instructions on how to do this, or they can do this for you.
+If this is the case, Fire Safe Sonoma recommends that you use our Microsoft® Word fillable Summary Section template with boilerplate text, dropdowns, and fields making it easy to complete using the Community Survey data, and then this can be copied and pasted into the form.
+Fire Safe Sonoma staff can provide instructions on how to do this.
 Using this template also helps to maintain consistency among all of the Firewise USA® sites in Sonoma County.
-You can access the Summary Section template on our website under the Emerging Firewise USA® Resources page through this link: https://www.firesafesonoma.org/emerging-firewiseusa-community-resources/ or by using the QR Code above.
+You can access the Summary Section template HERE linktree???.